For more information on your general data privacy rights please visit the website of the Data Protection Commissioner www.dataprotection.ie

 - Offer opportunities for further participation in the project

-- Emails and phone numbers will be used to arrange interviews.
+- Emails and phone numbers will be used to arrange interviews

-- When our project processes data from the questionnaire it is not associated with your IP address, email, or name.
+- When our project processes data from the questionnaire it is not associated with your IP address, email, or name

 What Personal Data do We Collect?

-Note: Once your IP address and email address are detached from your questionnaire submission, the information you provide cannot be withdrawn from the research, as your name will no longer be attached to your answers.
+Note: Once your IP address and email address are detached from your questionnaire submission, the information you provide cannot be withdrawn from the research, as your personal details will no longer be attached to your answers.
 This questionnaire data will be then made available to the research team located in Canada (Brock University), UK and Ireland (UCD).
 They will remove further identifying details that may be contained in your responses.
 This might be specific names of people or places, or other specific information that may identify you.
 The data is then considered de-identified.
-It will remain in Ireland, on UCD servers (see below), but will be accessible to researchers in Canada via a remote desktop, which is encrypted and password protected.
+It will remain in Ireland, on UCD servers (see below), but will be accessible to researchers in Canada via a remote desktop, using a VPN which is encrypted and password protected.

 What Kind of Research Data do We Collect?

 - The research data we collect includes the answers you provide via the questionnaire and any feedback or ideas you submit via the website, during interviews, or during workshops, plus publicly available online data regarding the topic of this project.

 - Prior to submitting each section of your online questionnaire, you will be asked whether you consent to your responses to that section being used in this research project.
 If you choose not to consent to your responses to a section of the questionnaire being used, then those answers will be deleted from your research data by the PI or the PM before it is analysed for the purposes of this research.
 Throughout the questionnaire process you will also have the option to delete your answers to all sections and exit the questionnaire without any research data being saved.
 If you choose to delete your answers, those answers will not be submitted and there will be no way to retrieve those answers.